pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 1. **NEON Data Skills Program** at NEON
 2. **Earth Analytics Program** at CU Boulder

-I'm now building  **pyOpenSci** - a vibrant, active, and diverse community of practice that supports open science and the open-source software that drives that science.
+I'm now building  **pyOpenSci**--a vibrant, active, and diverse community of practice that supports open science and the open-source software that drives that science.

 The programs I build have consistently stayed at the cutting edge of technology through continual evaluation and a data-driven approach.
 Throughout my career, I've observed significant gaps between the innovative tools being developed and the training scientists receive, which has driven my work in bridging these gaps.
 </div>